 There are "steps" on the other end of the checker which, when a note is lined up, will indicate the value of that note.
 The steps are ordered to identify £5, £10, £20 and £50.

 Alternatively, you can get a note detector, which is a small device that identifies different notes and lets you know by using a unique vibration for each denomination.
 It will detect the £5, £10, £20 and £50.

 There is also a version to identify Euros for when you're out of the UK.
-You can purchase note detectors from our online shop or by calling 0303 123 9999.

 If you prefer not to use products to identify your bank notes, perhaps "The Arthur Pearson method" is better for you.